Leg injuries are among the most common injuries that may occur in car accidents.

 St. Louis car accident victims who suffer a broken leg, foot or ankle may experience the following symptoms:

 - Pain that increases with activity and subsides with rest

 - Cuts, open wounds or protruding bone fragments

 - Inability to walk or bear weight

-The knee joint contains a semi-circular, shock absorbing cartilage, which can become torn due to an unnatural rotating or twisting motion.
+The knee joint contains semi-circular, shock-absorbing cartilage, which can tear due to an unnatural rotating or twisting motion.

 Common symptoms of torn meniscus:

 Depending on the severity of the injury, the victim may have to undergo surgery, followed by physical therapy.
 However, minor cases are usually treated with pain medications, rest, anti-inflammatory medications, and physical therapy.

 If you have suffered a leg injury in a St. Louis car accident, chances are that you are in great pain, and may be finding it hard to go about your daily activities.
 It is important that you get in touch with a competent St. Louis car accident attorney, who can help recover adequate compensation for your injuries.
 Call us 24/7 at (314) 361-4242 to speak with an experienced attorney who can evaluate your claim free of charge.